-Lewes Crown Court heard yesterday that Smith held his two victims against their will at an address in Dean Street, Brighton from March 28 to 31.
+Lewes Crown Court heard yesterday that Smith held his two victims against their will at an address in Dean Street, Brighton.

 Dale Sullivan, prosecuting, told the court Smith is accused of threatening to kill the two women by holding their heads in a bath of water and asking them whether they would rather be killed by being burned or drowned.